Early Childhood Education (Two Year)

 Specific Entrance Requirements

-Students must submit two written letters of reference (no personal references) and a Certificate of conduct with Vulnerable Sector Check from their local Police Department; students are solely accountable for any offences not uncovered by the investigation which may preclude the student from subsequent practicums or employment.
+Students must submit two written letters of reference (no personal references), a Certificate of Conduct with Vulnerable Sector Check and Child Protection Record Check from their local Police Department; students are solely accountable for any offences not uncovered by the investigation which may preclude the student from subsequent practicums or employment.
 Applicants to this program must also attend a personal interview.

 Subject to change